The 10 Best Winter Cycling Gloves for Road Cycling, MTB, Bikepacking & Bike Commuting

 Mittens/Mitts

-Although mittens is a term often used to refer to fingerless gloves, here we’ll use it for full hand protectors that get mounted around the handlebar, and where the riders slides his/her hands in.
+Although mittens is a term often used to refer to fingerless gloves, here we’ll use it for full hand protectors that get mounted around the handlebar, and where the rider slides his/her hands in.

 Stanforth Bikes Best for Touring